eclipse-arrowhead/core-c/libraries/ah_http/README.txt

 as making it convenient to make HTTP RPCs.
-For these reasons, this library provides utilities for parsing and, to a lesser extent, generating HTTP request lines, status lines, headers, chunks and trailers, as well as help handle a minimal set of headers.
-Those headers are (1) "content-length", (2) "transfer-encoding" (only the "chunked" value is considered), (3) "connection" and (4) "host" (it is inserted into sent requests but not validated when received) headers.
+For these reasons, this library provides utilities for parsing and, to a lesser extent, generating HTTP request lines, status lines, headers, chunks and trailers, as well as help handle a minimal set of headers (described further in include/ah/http.h).
 Any functionality a particular application needs beyond this minimal set can be implemented on top of this library, which means that complete HTTP conformance is a theoretical possibility.

 */